themusharraf/allnc/README.md

 ## Unit Tests

 The recommended way of writing unit tests is with [pytest](https://docs.pytest.org/en/latest/).
 There are two built in fixtures that you may want to use when writing unit tests with Alcazar.
-The first one is `app` which is an instance of the main `Alcazar` class:
+The first one is `app` which is an instance of the main `AllNc` class:

 ```python
 def test_route_overlap_throws_exception(app):